 Smaller Is Better

-Nanotechnology oil-in-water mixtures are clear or translucent because the particles are so small that they don’t interfere with light passing through the solution.
-This provides a very useful index for our experimental work in the lab because we can evaluate the outcome by its clarity.
-Picture 1.2 shows several different nanotechnology formulations of essential oils.
+Nanotechnology suspensions are clear or translucent because the particles are so small that they don’t interfere with light passing through the solution.
+This provides a very useful index for my experimental work in the lab because I can evaluate the outcome by its clarity.

 With clarity in mind, it is apparent that my competitors in the natural pesticides industry are not using nanotechnology.
 Their formulas are cloudy and unstable because they are relatively crude oil/water suspensions.
 These formulas require more extraneous ingredients in addition to the active ingredient(s) to keep everything suspended in water.
 And therein lies the problem – the additional chemistry can be toxic to plant tissue.
 It also requires the user to be vigilant about shaking the mixture to keep it evenly mixed.
 Years ago, I made that mistake in my own garden – most of the sprayed plants received almost no active ingredient and the last couple of plants received most of it and died a few days later.
 Our new line of nanotechnology pesticides eliminates this problem.

 Nanotechnology is the wave of the future.
 The reason that my competitors are not currently using it in their products is that the high-energy processing is an extra step, the machine is expensive, and the chemistry is very sophisticated.
 As gardeners discover the advantages of nanotechnology pesticides, products embracing this new technology will gradually replace the older, cruder pesticides that you see on the shelf today.